moj-analytical-services/NLP-guidance/README.md

 ### [Glossary](Glossary.md)

 ### Code
-* There is code so you can try out these techniques in practice, located in the `code` folder
+* There is code so you can try out these techniques in practice, located in the `code` folder in the repo: https://github.com/moj-analytical-services/NLP-guidance
 * [More details about it here](code/Code.md)